Teleportation-based quantum state tomography: One-qubit states

-Fourth, we can adapt the present protocol to reconstruct a single qubit state.
-In other words, the ability to implement Bell measurements (BMs) and to prepare those four states, namely, $|0\rangle,|1\rangle,(|0\rangle+|1\rangle)/\sqrt{2}$, and $(|0\rangle+i|1\rangle)/\sqrt{2}$, suffice to reconstruct a single qubit state.
-Moreover, considering the protocol for the reconstruction of two-qubit states previously discussed and the one for an $n$-qubit state that will be discussed later, an arbitrary $n$-qubit state can be reconstructed via BMs alone if we are able to create the four states just outlined and communicate classically (we need to tell Bob the results of all BMs made by Alice).
-This is the case since all that Bob should do in the execution of the teleportation-based QST protocol is the measurement of single qubit states.
-And to achieve that he can always use the Bell-state-measurement-only single qubit reconstruction protocol that we will explain next to determine his qubit after the teleportation protocol ends.
+We can adapt the present protocol to reconstruct a single qubit state.
+In other words, the ability to implement Bell measurements (BMs) and to prepare those four states, namely, $|0\rangle,|1\rangle,(|0\rangle+|1\rangle)/\sqrt{2}$, and $(|0\rangle+i|1\rangle)/\sqrt{2}$, suffices to reconstruct a single qubit state.
+Moreover, by using the two-qubit QST protocol discussed above or the general $n$-qubit protocol presented later, we see that an arbitrary $n$-qubit state can be fully reconstructed using BMs alone, provided that the four states introduced above can be prepared and that the outcomes of all BMs performed by Alice are communicated classically to Bob.
+Indeed, once the teleportation-based QST protocol is executed, the only remaining task on Bob's side is the determination of single-qubit states.
+Crucially, this step does not require any measurement beyond BMs, since each single-qubit state can itself be reconstructed using the Bell-state-measurement-only single qubit reconstruction protocol described next.
+Therefore, every stage of the reconstruction procedure can be carried out exclusively through BMs, with no need for any other type of measurement.

 Let an arbitrary single qubit be given by

 The analogous to Eq.~(\ref{stepA}) is now $\rho=\rho_A\otimes \varrho_1$.
 If we make a Bell measurement on the two-qubit state $\rho$, the probability to obtain the Bell state $|\Psi^-\rangle$ is